Inside: Classic Math Games for kids using Tic-Tac-Toe

 This classic game of Tic-Tac-Toe will create an opportunity to take turns based on the agreed-upon rules, and initiate conversation as players place game pieces on the board.

 RELATED: Want more math-related toys at home?
 You must check out this list of math toys!

 This classic math activity is simple to make!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 I found cardboard squares in our garage.
 (Yet, another excuse that Amazon Prime is necessary.)

 Finally, I used my painter’s tape to create the grid on my tabletop.

-My five-year-old and I must have played about 25 games since it was set up!
+My five-year-old and I must have played at least 25 games!